xs-ship-it/github-user-search/README.md

 # Author
 Felix Nderitu.
 # Description
--this project is a web application that allows the user to search for github users' profile and their repositories
+- This project is a web application that allows the user to search for github users' profile and their repositories
 ## Prerequisites
 Basic  knowledge in Typescript,javascript,HTML,CSS and Angular CLI.
 ##### Technologies Used